 No idea what to serve with ratatouille?
 Should you consider it as a main dish and choose a side to go with it?
 Or is it really only a veggie side dish?
 The amazing thing is that ratatouille can be both.
-We collected 25+ delicious recipes to enjoy it in both ways.
+We collected 45+ delicious combinations to enjoy this light summer veggie stew in both ways.

 What is ratatouille?